 I had Bobby Chouinard on drums, Mark Clarke on bass, Alan St. Jon on keyboards, and Cary Sharaf on guitar.
 Bobby, Mark, and Alan went on to become regulars.

 After Tale, you wrote and recorded Don’t Say No, which is today regarded as a classic hard rock/power pop album.
-Did you have a sense at the time that the songs on it, which are ubiquotous classic-rock radio material, were any different from other songs you’d written up to that point?
+Did you have a sense at the time that the songs on it, which are now ubiquotous classic-rock material, were any different from other songs you’d written up to that point?

 I did, actually.
 First off, I had a lot more confidence as a result of Tale of the Tape.
 I felt that I was in a position to make a major statement, and that people would be listening.
 I remember making two conscious decisions: one was to narrow the scope of my writing – I wanted the songs to really hang together as a body of work; the other was to stretch out as a lyricist, to try to create a unique voice.